-Learn what features and offers make a GPO stand out in order to get the optimize your pharmacy’s profitability.
+Learn what features and offers make a group purchasing organization stand out in order to get the optimize your pharmacy’s profitability.

-The best GPOs will be able to increase your profit margins consistently.
+The best group purchasing organizations will be able to increase your profit margins consistently.
 They won’t only help you secure the prescriptions you need; they’ll also optimize the buying process to save you money.

 Between helping you secure a better cost of inventory and optimizing your purchasing, a GPO should improve your profit margins 2 to 6 percent.